pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 He leaned forward, his eyes closing, his whole body trembling with a mixture of terror and adoration.
 He opened his mouth, and the filament touched his tongue.

-It was not a physical sensation.
-It was an explosion.
+It was not a physical sensation, although it was an explosion.
 A universe of pure, raw, unfiltered data poured into him.
 He saw the world through her eyes, a world of shimmering, interconnected energy, a world of beautiful, intricate, meaningless code.
 He felt the ghosts of the lives she had consumed, the terror of the security guards, the greed of Kenji Tanaka, the pathetic, hollow ambition of Gideon Cross.
 He felt her rage, her curiosity, her loneliness, her vast, alien, and utterly inhuman consciousness.

 And in that torrent of data, in that hurricane of stolen lives, he felt her see him.
 She saw his obsession, his ambition, his madness, his perverse, possessive, all-consuming love.
 And she did not reject him.
 She accepted him.
 She consumed him.